harrisonlab/Metabarcoding_projects/statistical analysis.md

 plotOrd(df,myubiom$colData,design=mytaxa[1,1],continuous=T)

 ```
+plotOrd has several other features - need to write about them at sometime.

+#### plotPCA

-plotPCA is modified version of the DESeq2 version.
+plotPCA is a modified version of the DESeq2 version.
 It take the following options:

 1. object (DESeq2 - required) a DESeq object